DeveshS02/Disaster-Management-Application/README.md

 2. **Incident Tracking**: Agencies can report and track incidents such as earthquakes, floods, fires, or other emergencies.
 Each incident is marked on the map, allowing responders to quickly assess the situation.

-3. **Resource Allocation**: The application allows agencies to allocate resources (such as medical supplies, food, and shelter) based on the severity and location of the disaster.
-Resource availability and distribution are visualized on the map.

-4. **Alerts and Notifications**: The system sends automated alerts and notifications to relevant agencies based on incident severity, proximity, and resource needs.
-Agencies receive timely updates to respond effectively.

-5. **User Roles**: The application supports different user roles, including administrators, field responders, and coordinators.
+3. **User Roles**: The application supports different user roles, including administrators, field responders, and coordinators.
 Each role has specific permissions and responsibilities.

+4. **Cooperatioon**: Agenices can carry their operations in a streamlined manner, adequately managing their resources as a collective.

 ## Installation and Setup